stefanklut/laypa/README.md

 Distributed under the MIT License.
 See [`LICENSE`][license_link] for more information.

 ## Contact
-This project was made while working for the KNAW <!-- TODO KNAW Link -->
+This project was made while working at the [KNAW Humanities Cluster Digital Infrastructure][huc_di_link]
 ### Issues
 Please let report any bugs or errors that you find to the [issues][issues_link] page.
 So that they can be looked into.
 Try to see if an issue with the same problem/bug is not still open.
 Feature requests should also be done through the [issues][issues_link] page.